eMetaboHUB/Forum-DiseasesChem/app/computation/Importance_Score/README.md

 Use *co_annotated_MeSH.py*

-Create a table of co-mentioned MeSH descriptors for a given relation between a chemical and a MeSH biomedical concept.
+Creates a table of co-mentioned MeSH descriptors for a given relation between a chemical and a MeSH descriptor.

 Args: